-As a retailer, you’re probably fed up with hearing about the success of Amazon Prime Day.
-You already know that Amazon has monopolized back-to-school season with Prime Day, and that they have been stealing more and more market share from brick-and-mortar retailers over the last few years.
+As a retailer, you’re probably well aware that Amazon Prime Day is quickly approaching.
+And you’re probably fed up with hearing about how Amazon has monopolized back-to-school season with Prime Day, stealing more and more market share from brick-and-mortar retailers over the last few years.

 But what if we told you that you could actually benefit from Prime Day, if you played your cards right?
-Read on to learn what you could have done differently to actually capitalize on the success of Prime Day — which you can apply to your marketing efforts next year, to outsmart Amazon.
+Read on to learn what you could do differently this year to actually capitalize on the success of Prime Day — which you can apply to your marketing efforts to outsmart Amazon.

 Understand the New Back-to-School Paradigm

 As follows, it’s important for retail marketers to acknowledge that Amazon Prime Day is the new back-to-school kick-off point.
-And in fact, 84% of retailers surveyed by RetailMeNot believe back-to-school shopping began on or before Prime Day this year… but now they need to capitalize on that knowledge.
+And in fact, 84% of retailers surveyed by RetailMeNot believe back-to-school shopping began on or before Prime Day last year… but now they need to capitalize on this knowledge.

 Run Deals Relative to Prime Day